OkyereBiew/bayesian-credit-risk-simulator/README.md

 # Bayesian Credit Risk Simulator

 <img width="613" height="470" alt="image" src="https://github.com/user-attachments/assets/a7879a2d-8cbb-4876-942e-a80f909906fb" />

 ## Overview

 The Bayesian Credit Risk Simulator is a probabilistic financial analytics project that applies Bayesian Logistic Regression to estimate borrower default risk while explicitly quantifying predictive uncertainty.

 Traditional credit scoring models often provide deterministic predictions that fail to communicate uncertainty in borrower risk estimates.
-This project addresses that limitation by leveraging Bayesian inference and Markov Chain Monte Carlo (MCMC) sampling to generate posterior default probabilities and uncertainty-aware borrower risk profiles.
+This project addresses this limitation by leveraging Bayesian inference and Markov Chain Monte Carlo (MCMC) sampling to generate posterior default probabilities and uncertainty-aware borrower risk profiles.

 The framework demonstrates how Bayesian statistics can support more transparent, interpretable, and risk-sensitive decision-making in credit risk management.